 Practical Experience Through Clinical Opportunities

 With clinics focusing on criminal law, legal services, real estate, and small business development, students have the opportunity to gain experience working on real cases and with real clients.
 Under the supervision of a faculty member or practicing attorney, upper-level students do everything from prosecuting cases for the Hampden County District Attorney’s Office to setting up an LLC for a local small business.

 Western New England University has built a well-renowned reputation for excellence in inter-law school moot court competitions.
 In 2015, for example, our ABA Tax Challenge team was on of ten selected to compete in the national cometition in Houston.
 In addition, our Transactional Law Meet team (which is like a moot court for deal lawyers) were semi-finalists in the New England Regionals held at Boston College Law School.
 Our team was representing the seller in a M&A transaction between two closely held concerns.
 The field for the New England Regional included a wide range of teams, some from the Midwest, including Cornell, Northwestern, Boston University, Boston College, Cardozo, Brooklyn, Drexel, New York Law School, Ohio State, Villanova and Widener.
 The Western New England team placed second on the seller's side.
 Thios was the second year in a row the WNEU team was a semi-finalist.
 At the National Environmental Law Moot Court Competition held at Pace Law School, WNEU advocates were recognized as "Best Oralist" in the first three rounds.

 Strong Alumni Base

-We are proud of our more than 7,000 distinguished alumni who live and work in all 50 states and countries around the world.
+We are proud of our nearly 8,000 distinguished alumni who live and work in almost all 50 states (North dakota excepted) and in many countries around the world.
 Many alumni remain connected to Western New England University and offer their expertise to current students as mentors and advisors, helping students gain practical experience and networking with potential employers.